DHTMLX/docs-suite/docs/grid/configuration.md

 ### Alignment

-Starting from v6.5, there is the ability to align data in a column as well as to align data in the column's header via the `align` option:
+Starting from v6.5, there is the ability to align data in a column as well as to align data in the column's header/footer via the `align` option:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {